 SMTN For Patients

-The regional Trauma Network ensures that patients who suffer serious injury within the severn area are transported safely and quickly to an appropriate service, returned closer to home as soon as is possible (whilst maintaining specialist input into their care) and receive care of the highest quality irrespective of where they live and whenever they suffer a serious injury.
+The regional Major Trauma Network ensures that patients who suffer serious injury within the Severn area are transported safely and quickly to an appropriate service, returned closer to home as soon as is possible (whilst maintaining specialist input into their care) and receive care of the highest quality irrespective of where they live and whenever they suffer a serious injury.

 Adult Major Trauma Centre

 North Bristol NHS Trust is one of two designated Major Trauma Centres in South West England, servicing the Severn region.